moranje/alfred-workflow-todoist/README.md

 This method should work with different versions of nvm (including changing to other versions), as long as you don't remove the symlinked node version (or the symlink itself of course).

+The downside is having problems switching between versions because most processes will default to the symlinked version.

 **Manually add node path to the workflow:**

 1. In the terminal, reveal the path to your node installation